-Simon Burall is the Director of Involve.
-He has long and extensive experience in the fields of democratic reform, governance, public participation, stakeholder engagement, and accountability and transparency.
-He has worked at the national level in Africa, Asia and Europe as well as on related issues of global governance and democracy.
+Simon Burall is a Senior Associate of Involve.
+He has long and extensive experience in the fields of democratic reform, open government, public participation, stakeholder engagement, accountability and transparency, scientific and technology innovation and organisational change.
+He has worked at the local and national level in Africa, Asia and Europe as well as on related issues of global governance and democracy.

+Simon was Director of Involve from 2009 - 2017.
 Before moving to Involve Simon was a Research Fellow at ODI from 2006 – 2009.
-His interests included stakeholder engagement in the reform of the international aid delivery system and how to make development finance more effective.
+His interests included stakeholder engagement in the reform of the international aid delivery system and the effectiveness of development finance.
 Prior to this he was the Executive Director of the One World Trust from 1999 – 2005 where he initiated and oversaw the development of the influential Global Accountability Index.
-Before joining the Trust, Simon re-established the UK volunteer network for AFS, an organisation based in Leeds co-ordinating intercultural exchange visits.
-Simon has taught both science and English in Namibia and Zimbabwe and was an election monitor in Bosnia Herzegovina in 1997.
+Simon has taught English in Namibia and science in Zimbabwe, and was an election monitor in Bosnia Herzegovina after the Dayton Agreement.

 Simon has a BA in Natural Sciences and a PGCE from Cambridge University, and an MSc in Development Studies from SOAS.